juwangvsu/LDLS/readme_deepfusion.txt

 arldell gpu memory not enough if chrome or other gpu program running.

-numpy if upgrade to 1.21+ might break numba. use 16.3
+numpy if upgrade to 1.21+ might break numba. use 16.3 or 17.3 if open3d requires
   error: expected dtype object, got 'numpy.dtype this error is possibly due to an incompatibility between your numpy and numba versions.